 Most campsites on Öland now have a wide range of cabins.
 They are ideal if you are travelling without a caravan or motorhome and still want to experience a camping community.
-Here you can book many of these cabins: Book a camping cabin on Öland
+You can book some of these cabins if you follow the booking link for hotels, see below.

 Hotels on Öland

 Book now: Hotels, hostels, B&Bs on Öland